-Professional and approachable tutor with a 1st Class Master's, 5 years teaching experience, and a near 100% record for helping students achieve A/A* grades.
-Please do refer to my feedback at the bottom of this profile should you wish to see how my students and their parents rate me.
+PhD Statistics student at Cambridge University with two 1st Class Masters' Degrees, 9 years teaching experience, and a 99% record for helping students achieve A/A* grades.
+Please refer to my references at the bottom of this page if you wish to see how my former students rate me.

 I have taught everything from Year 7 maths to Cambridge University MSc Economics in my private tuition career.
 Over the summer holidays I teach at various summer schools, such as the Oxford Royale Academy, as well as offering intensive courses to university students who may have August resits approaching.

 In the past I have worked as an examiner for maths and economics exams, this has given me a thorough understanding the exam technique required to confidently score excellent grades.

 Before determining how best to help a student, I always establish their current and target standard, as well as the time frame we have to achieve such goals.
 For example, a student may approach me four weeks before an exam looking to raise two grade boundaries, from this I would ascertain their biggest weaknesses and make them a firm priority for two weeks before focusing purely on exam technique up until their official exam.